AWS Application Load Balancer

 Field Extraction Rule(s)β

-Create Field Extraction Rule for AWS Application Load Balancer Access Logs.
+Create Field Extraction Rule (FER) for AWS Application Load Balancer Access Logs.
 Learn how to create Field Extraction Rule here.

 Rule Name: AwsObservabilityAlbAccessLogsFER